minikin/panic/README.md

 Panics a Flutter app.

-This allows a flutter app to terminate immediately and provide feedback to the caller of the app. panic should be used when a app reaches an unrecoverable state.
+This allows a flutter app to terminate immediately and provide feedback to the caller of the app.
+Panic should be used when a app reaches an unrecoverable state.

 ## Requirements